 The barracks after 1850

-The Ordnance Survey map dated 1853 shows the star fort and gives some detail as to what the main buildings were used for.
+Dated 1853, the Ordnance Survey map shows the star fort and gives some detail as to what the main buildings were used for.
 The then new railway line to Coleraine had been constructed on the slob land to the west of the barracks and an underpass had to be constructed to reach the river.
 The Ordnance Survey map of 1873 shows the barracks very clearly and was becoming very built up.
 The main buildings had to be added to by the erection of six wooden huts for temporary quarters.
 An old photograph clearly shows these huts and they remained in use until the 1890s and were then replaced by two new buildings numbered 65 and 70 on the modern map of the barracks.
 Today number 65 has been replaced by a new building so only one of the original pair is left.
 These buildings would have been erected around 1890.

 Extensions to Ebrington barracks